raae/queen.raae.codes/content/emails-queen/2022/03/03-image-cdn/index.md

 emojii: 🖼 ☁️
 ---

-Yesterday's email was quite on the nose when it came to one of GatsbyConf's big reveals: Image CDN.
+Yesterday's email on how to [weed out large images](/emails/2022-03-02-large-files/) was quite on the nose when it came to one of GatsbyConf's big reveals: Image CDN.

 With Gatsby Image CDN transformations of images are moved from the build to on-demand, waiting for the sharp transformations a thing of the past.